How to Market Your House for Sale in 2023

 One study found homes with high-quality photographs sell 32% faster than those without visuals.
 In fact, imagery is so important most agents have photographers on their list of preferred contractors.

-To get the maximum punch per pixel, listing photos need to be magazine quality — taken at the most flattering angles and staged and lit to perfection.
-Timing is also important.
+To get the maximum punch per pixel, listing photos need to be magazine quality.

-“I insist upon taking exterior photographs of when the house is in its best condition,” Robinson says, “which is typically May through September.”
+“I insist upon taking exterior photographs of when the house is in its best condition, which is typically May through September,” says Andrew Robinson, a top real estate agent in Columbus, Ohio, who sells homes 52% quicker than the average area agent.

 That tactic takes on special significance if you plan to enter the market in the winter of a region that’s snow covered for part of the year.
 “You want to take extra pictures when the pool is open, so people don’t have a question about what that looks like,” Robinson says.